CIEmetaSchemas/CIEmetaDigitalProduct/v4/docs/README.md

 Version 4:
 - wavelength range added to the column name
 - relatedItem to be used instead of the RelatedIdentifier enabling adding the title of the related publication
+- open "fromFormula" added to "dataQuality" (example: standard illuminant A)